top of page

 worldview

-the closest thing to superpowers / superhuman is a fully developed human body. just maximized attributes.
+the closest thing to having superpowers / being superhuman is a fully developed human body.

 • speed